 How Long Do Lice Live?

 The life cycle of head lice lasts about 30-35 days from egg (or nit) to adult.
 The female louse can lay as many as 10 eggs per day, usually at night.
 She lays them close to the scalp at the base of the hairline and seems to prefer areas close to the nape of the neck and behind the ears for warmth during incubation.

-When laying the eggs, the female louse secretes an insoluble, cement-like substance to attach the nit to the hair.
+When laying lice eggs, the female louse secretes an insoluble, cement-like substance to attach the nit to the hair.
 The incubation of the egg usually lasts between 7 to 10 days.
-After the nit hatches, the second stage of the life cycle, or the nymph stage, also takes about 7-10 days.
+After the egg hatches, the second stage of the life cycle, or the nymph stage, also takes about 7-10 days.
 The nymph typically molts 3 times before reaching its adult form.

 Head Lice Myths Corrected

 There are a few assumptions made about head lice because people think lice are like other small, crawling insects.
 Here are a few facts to correct those misconceptions:

 - Head lice do not fly or jump.
 They are passed through direct contact from one host to another.

 - You cannot give head lice to your pets or get it from your pets.